 (b) each requirement in relation to the technical aspects of the construction of the building applicable to the building at the time of its construction.

 [Regulation 31F inserted in Gazette 18 Dec 2012 p.
-6568.]
+6568; amended in Gazette 21 Jun 2013 p.
+2446.]

 31G.
 Applicable building standards for occupancy permit for unauthorised work to building, or for building approval certificate for unauthorised work to building or incidental structure (s.
 3, 57(3) and 51(2) and (3))